SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/Installation_instructions.md

     mrb i -j8 |& tee make.log
     mrbslp

-[]{#How-to-update-your-development-area-when-a-new-release-is-available}

-How to update your development area when a new release is available[¶](#How-to-update-your-development-area-when-a-new-release-is-available){.wiki-anchor}
+How to update your development area when a new release is available
 ----------------------------------------------------------------------------------------------------------------------------------------------------------

 Set up the common products:\